 These requirements must be completed by the time you graduate.
 Some classes will fulfill both a Core Curriculum and a major requirement.
 Advisors take these requirements into consideration when developing your schedule.

-• Writing in a Chosen Field: an advanced writing seminar, typically taken by a student in her/his junior or senior year
+- Writing in a Chosen Field:an advanced writing seminar, typically taken by all students in their junior or senior year.

 You are not required to declare your major when you enroll at Towson.
 You can be considered as an open/deciding major until you are ready to declare a specific major.
 Please indicate any majors of interest on your Academic Interest Form.
 You can change your major at a later time; students are encouraged to decide on a major by the time they have earned 45 units.

 The 2016-2017 Undergraduate Catalog will be your source of information throughout your time at Towson.
 The catalog includes all Towson University academic policies and regulations, including information and requirements for every major and descriptions of every course offered at the university.
 It also contains listings of campus resources, faculty members, and scholarships and honors available to students.